Blog

 Merger Arbitrage

-This classic strategy involves going long the target company and short the acquiring company after a merger announcement.
+The classic merger arbitrage strategy involves going long the target company and short the acquiring company after a merger announcement.
 Deal spreads represent potential upside if the acquisition closes at the proposed terms.

 However, deals can hit snags like financing issues, regulatory blocks, or disagreements during due diligence.
 Funds weigh risks and catalysts to time entries and exits.